Hopewell Furnace National Historic Site: Restoration

 In 1935, the federal government purchased the property from Louise Brooke, daughter of Dr. Charles and Maria Clingan, paying $100,000 for 4000 acres.
 In 1938, the Secretary of the Interior designated the area as a National Historic Site, and plans proceeded to restore the area to its prosperous period of 1820 to 1840.
 In 1946, 5000 acres of the recreation area were deeded to the state, keeping 848 acres for the historic site.
 Restoration began in the 1950s, and by 1952, the furnace, blacksmith shop, water wheel and blast machinery, barn, tenant houses, and cast house had been rebuilt and restored.
 This included the use of wooden dowels and hand hewn beams.

-Challenges Facing the Unit
+Challenges

 Due to being one of the oldest established units in the National Park Service, Hopewell Furnace had deferred maintenance costs of $7,983,521 in 2015, $7,526,855 in 2016, $6,835,475 in 2017, and most recently published $7,443,553 in 2018.
 Much of this comes from costs of repair and maintenance needs.
-Local support groups for the site are recently focused on preserving and cataloging documents from the furnace’s active period, in order to better interpret and present the history of the area.
+Local support groups for the site are recently focused on preserving and cataloging documents from the furnace's active period, in order to better interpret and present the history of the area.